KelvinAmancio/containerized-php/Readme.md

 # Containerized PHP

-This PHP Docker image is based on PHP version 8.3 and contains composer and commom extensions such as PDO, Redis and Xdebug installed and configured.
+This PHP Docker image is based on PHP version 8.3 and contains composer and common extensions such as PDO, Redis and Xdebug installed and configured.

 ## Stack